Dividend ETFs

 For the most current yield, distribution history, and official fund documents, use the sponsor page:

 The real comparison isn't whether DIVO is "good" in the abstract.
-It's whether monthly put-selling income from dividend stocks fits your income needs and risk tolerance better than other approaches.
+It's whether monthly covered call income from dividend stocks fits your income needs and risk tolerance better than other approaches.

 DIVO is typically the best fit for investors who want monthly distributions from a put-selling strategy on dividend stocks.
 If you prefer quarterly income, different strategy, or call-selling approach, other options may suit you better.